Covid-19 travel restrictions state by state - KESQ

 With cases of Covid-19 beyond the 28 million mark in the United States, some states have updated or expanded their travel rules and regulations in 2021.

 The Centers for Disease Control and Prevention warns against nonessential travel at this time.
-If you do decide to travel to another state, it is important to be updated on the latest statewide regulations.
+If you do decide to travel to another state, it is vital that you stay updated on the latest statewide regulations.

 This list is alphabetical and includes links to state websites that have important details you should read before you cross state lines: